imerx/AcostaVet/README.md

 # AcostaVet
-Demo Gestion de Veterinaria
+Demo Admin Vet
-This is initial project that show  the  management of a custom  clinic veterinary are implemented activeadmind 4.0 , bootstrap, fullcalendar, prawn, etc  to show the processes of the vet.
+This is initial project shows  the  management of veterinary clicnic, this project was written in Ruby in rails gems implemented, activeadmind 4.0 , bootstrap, fullcalendar, prawn, js etc.